 All wetsuits are made from neoprene, which is a permeable rubber compound.
 Wetsuits trap a thin layer of water between our skin and the neoprene.
 Because humans are warm blooded our body heat then warms up this trapped layer of water which in turn keeps us warm.

-Choosing the right beginner surfing wetsuit
+Choosing the right surfing wetsuit

 Choosing the right beginner surfing wetsuit can be a complicated process.
-No beginner surfer wants to spend too much money on a wetsuit when they’re not 100% sure if they’ll like surfing.
+No first time surfer wants to spend too much money on a wetsuit when they’re not 100% sure if they’ll like surfing.
 It is nevertheless important to make sure you get the right wetsuit when starting out as it can determine how much fun you have in the water.
 Being too cold or even too hot in the water can make for an unpleasant first time surf experience.

 This may put you off surfing for good.
 The type of wetsuit that you need will generally encompass two major factors.
 Neoprene thickness and wetsuit design.
 These key features will dictate how warm the wetsuit will keep you in fluctuating water temperatures and how flexible the wetsuit will be based on performance levels.

 Wetsuit neoprene varies in thickness and depending on water temperature, where there is an inverse correlation between thickness and water temperature.
 The colder the water the thicker the wetsuit and vice versa.
-Wetsuits are usually a combination of of 2 or 3 different neoprene thicknesses.
+Surfing wetsuits are usually a combination of of 2 or 3 different neoprene thicknesses.
 For example for example a 5/4/3 refers to a wetsuit with 5mm neoprene in the core body areas, 4mm for the limbs and 3mm in areas that require more flexibility.

 Over the last two decades there have been some significant advancements in wetsuit design.
-This has resulted in lighter, warmer and more flexible wetsuits.
+This has resulted in lighter, warmer and more flexible surfing wetsuits.
 The most impactful design features have included zip design (or lack thereof), lighter neoprene, liquid seams and quick-dry linings.